 I’m currently the Treasurer on the Board of Trustees, alongside completing my final year of a History and Politics degree at Cambridge.
 Being Treasurer means that a lot of my work centres on the finances of EYPUK events, but also a lot of the legal parts that come with being a charity.
 I first got involved with EYP in 2017, and I feel more than ever that empowering young people to make a difference in their lives and the world they live in is a vital task.
 I have held many different roles within the organisation since then, from head organising a national session to helping run training sessions at Alumni Weekends.

-With the challenges and opportunities of this firmly in mind, I’m looking forward to another year on the Board of Trustees as I complete the final year of my undergraduate degree at the University of Exeter.
+I’m looking forward to another year on the Board of Trustees as I complete the final year of my undergraduate degree at the University of Exeter.

 I have been a trustee of EYPUK since September 2010.
 Born in Durham, I attended Liverpool and Liverpool Hope Universities.
 I taught History in a number of secondary schools in Liverpool from 1976 until 2007.
 In 2000 I helped to set up the Liverpool Schools' Parliament.
 Since September 2007 I have worked solely on this initiative as its Director.
 The Parliament enables children and young people in Liverpool to have a voice and to make an impact.